JXSC Mineral

 In beach sand(placer) beneficiation, weak magnetic separation often separates ilmenite from monazite, and strong magnetic separation separates monazite from zircon, quartz, and other minerals.

 The main minerals recovered from the coarse concentrate of seashore placer are ilmenite, monazite, rutile, and zirconium fluorite.
 Ilmenite has the strongest magnetic properties among these minerals, followed by monazite.
-Rutile and zirconium Quartz is a non-magnetic mineral.
+Rutile and zirconium quartz are non-magnetic minerals.
 However, the conductivity of rutile is much higher than that of zircon, so the combined process of magnetic separation and electric separation can be used.

 Beach Sand Beneficiation Plant

 The mine adopts a strong magnetic-electric separation process because the magnetite has been removed during the gravity separation process, and the ilmenite has the strongest magnetism among the remaining minerals.
 The magnetic separation of magnetite is slightly weaker than that of ilmenite, and it is selected in a fine-sweeping double-disc magnetic separator.
-The magnetic field of the double-disk strong magnetic separator is higher than that of the single-disc magnetic separator.
+The magnetic field of the double-disc strong magnetic separator is higher than that of the single-disc magnetic separator.
 The rutile and zircon in the tailings are separated by one rough and one sweep electric separation.
-More zircons include body and other minerals, and it is often difficult to obtain suitable products and be discarded as tailings.
+More zircon includes body and other minerals, and it is often difficult to obtain suitable products, which are discarded as tailings.

 Beach Sand Magnetic-Electric Separation Process